Seigishi/MyNotepad/README.md

 wine.
 You can download wine from the follwing link: https://wiki.winehq.org/Download

-note: You need to have qt5 installed in your machine to run the code and build it.But running the executable doesn't require qt5.
+note: You need to have qt5 installed in your machine to run the code and build it.
+But running the executable from the executable doesn't require qt5.